pinecoders/pinecoders.github.io/resources/README.md

 ## Educational Content
-[Kodify](https://kodify.net/tradingview-programming-articles/): The indispensable and largest, most complete and well-written set of in-depth articles on Pine.
+[Kodify](https://kodify.net/tradingview-programming-articles/): The indispensable and largest, most complete and well-written set of in-depth articles on Pine outside TradingView.
 Articles discuss many finer points of Pine not covered elsewhere.
-More than 200 articles to help you master Pine.
+More than 200 articles to help you master Pine, and particularly well-suited to coders for whom  Pine is their first programming language.

-[Backtest Rookies](https://backtest-rookies.com/category/tradingview/): They produce very quality material illustrating many of the typical tasks or subjects Pine coders want to do or explore.
+[Backtest Rookies](https://backtest-rookies.com/category/tradingview/): They produce in-depth, quality material illustrating many of the typical tasks or subjects Pine coders want to do or explore.

 TradingView user [Quansium](https://www.tradingview.com/u/Quansium/) has a well-written and detailed article on the steps he follows to create a strategy: [How To Create A Simple Trading Strategy With TradingView](https://medium.com/@quansium/how-to-create-a-simple-trading-strategy-with-tradingview-7a9fea3cffc1).